Nina Conti: Television

+In 2026, Conti appeared in Series 22 of Taskmaster.

 Characters

 Monkey

 Monkey is a cynical monkey who is continually insulting Conti and swearing when he does not have his demands fulfilled.
 He often deconstructs ventriloquism by pointing out that he has no microphone, or that all of his ideas are Conti's, and calls it a "dead art".
 He sometimes shows irritation towards performing on stage and makes Conti laugh at his words.

 Granny

 Granny is an elderly Scotswoman to whom Conti refers as someone who is a lot like her own grandmother.
 Granny often chides Conti for the simplest things Conti has done; for instance, when Conti reveals she has two legs, Granny responds by saying "Oh, two legs?
 You're spoiling me!"
 Her main act is to telepathically guess numbers or words, which she always guesses correctly.
 She also talks about her dead husband, Frank.
 Granny refers to people with words like "dear", "child" or "my daughter".
 The original prop was donated to Vent Haven Museum in July 2009, in memory of Ken Campbell, from whom Conti received her, but Conti had a replica made which she continues to use in her acts.